FlauschBert/bpi_led_test/README.md

 # Compile and install

-Use the mighty force of shining CMake :D to compile the pico project.
+Go to the *source* directory and use the mighty force of shining CMake :D to compile the pico project.
+The *wiringPi* sub folder contains the internal interface library for the installed wiringBP library.

-(I used Armbian stretch but also other versions should work.)
+(I used Armbian stretch on the Banana Pi but also more recent versions should work).